Before the Student Has Been Found Eligible for Special Education Services

 Before discussing the process for students to receive special education services, complete the assessment below to check what you already know, what you need to unlearn, and what you might be interested in exploring further.

-A literacy organization called Reading Rockets documented ten steps in the special education process, making it clear what the process looks like for students who need special education services; these ten steps are listed in the accordion below.
-As an educator, you will want to know what this process looks like so that when you have students needing special education services, you know how to approach the process proactively.
+The literacy organization Reading Rockets documented 10 steps in the special education process, making it clear what the process looks like for students who need special education services.
+The accordion below lists these 10 steps.
+As an educator, understanding these steps helps you proactively approach the process to ensure that students who need special education services receive them.

 10 Steps in the Special Education Process (Reading Rockets)

-Students who are struggling often exhibit signs that indicate they need extra support.
-As a teacher, you will want to be aware of your students and their progress so that you can provide additional support to students when needed.
-Some signs indicating that a student may need additional educational services include:
+Students who struggle often exhibit signs that indicate they need extra support.
+As a teacher, when you are aware of your students and their progress, you are better able to provide any necessary additional support to students.
+Some signs that a student may need additional educational services include:

 - Difficulty with reading and/or writing